yuntae1116/Doping-Related-Performance-Anomalies-in-Elite-Male-Weightlifting/README.md

 **“Artificial Intelligence-Based Modeling for Detecting Doping-Related Performance Anomalies in Elite Male Weightlifting.”**

 ## Contents
-- `manuscript.docx` – Full draft of the manuscript.
 - `new_male_test.csv` – Synthetic dataset (100 records) generated to mimic the structure of the real competition data.
 - `male_weightlift_script.py` – Python script implementing the preprocessing, clustering, and regression analyses described in the paper.